 The NSW Government has recently updated the Retail and Other Commercial Leases (COVID-19) Regulation 2021 (the Regulation) to provide additional protections for lessees to impacted leases amidst the disruption caused by the COVID-19 pandemic.
 The updated Regulation has imposed additional obligations upon lessors, similar to what were imposed during the worst of the economic impacts felt by the pandemic in 2020.
-It applies to breaches committed by impacted lessees between 13 July 2021 and 13 January 2022.
-Set out below is a summary of the key components of the Regulation.
+It applies to breaches committed by lessees who are considered 'impacted lessees' at any time between 13 July 2021 and 13 January 2022.
+The Regulation was amended on 24 September 2021.

+Set out below is a summary of the current state of the key components of the Regulation.